British Grand Prix - The first race of Formula 1 faces uncertain future

 However, Ferrari was the most successful team from 2001 to 2010.
 The Scuderia pilots won in four events.
 Michael Schumacher triumphed twice while the other two wins were scored by Rubens Barrichello and Kimi Raikkonen.
 Interestingly, during his supremacy, the Red Bull Racing driver Sebastian Vettel won only once at Silverstone while his teammate Mark Webber triumphed twice (2010, 2012).

-Mercedes scored four consecutive wins at British Grand Prix from 2013 to 2016.
-Nico Rosberg began that streak and Lewis continued it with three wins in a row.
-The British driver has an opportunity to equal or even surpass Clark’s record of most consecutive victories as well as Clark’s and Prost’s record of five wins at British Grand Prix.
+Mercedes scored four consecutive wins at British Grand Prix from 2013 to 2017.
+Nico Rosberg began that streak and Lewis continued it with four wins in a row, joining the prestige club of drivers with five wins in total.
+The British driver will have an opportunity to surpass Jim Clark and Alain Prost few more times before.

 Unfortunately, the future of the British Grand Prix at Silverstone doesn’t look bright.
 The British Racing Drivers Club has announced that the costs of the organization are too high and in the last they recorded big losses.
 That’s why they activated the break clause and will now only hold the race until 2019.
 There are currently no other circuits in the UK with the classification to host Formula One and there are no credible alternatives.